Managing Anxiety

 Compulsive behaviors temporarily quieten the (obsessions) thoughts that lead to the behavior.
 However, engaging in compulsive behaviors also increases the probability that the person will ask or engage in the compulsion again.
 What you practice grows stronger.
 Obsessive-compulsive behavior does not deal with the underlying problem of anxiety, but it is one way of coping with anxiety.
 The person may become convinced that their anxiety level is tied to knowing or being reassured, so behaviors of asking or telling become more likely in the future.
 A bad feeling (anxiety) going away is a net positive experience (negative reinforcement), so many behaviors, like arranging, straightening, or cleaning, are reinforced and strengthened by slight reductions in anxiety.
 Similarly, anxiety drives behaviors such as excessively apologizing or frequently seeking reassurance.

+This is complex, so let me repeat.
 When anxiety goes away or is reduced, this is experienced as a net positive (negative reinforcement), which strengthens the compulsion (behavior) and the obsession (thought) that occurred just before the behavior.
 These thoughts or obsessions are also reinforced (along with the compulsive behavior) as the compulsive behavior drives anxiety down temporarily.
-Hence, the obsessions become stronger and lead to increased anxiety because you keep reinforcing the obsession or rumination.
+Hence, the obsessions become stronger and lead to increased anxiety because the compulsive behavior reinforces (helps to lower) the obsession or rumination.
 These increased obsessions actually strengthen the anxiety that the compulsive behaviors temporarily lower.
-This results in reinforced behavior patterns and the associated cognitive networks in the brain become stronger.
 Reductions in anxiety drive or strengthen compulsive or irrational behaviors, and various anxiety disorders emerge.
 A useful caveat is that this only works if anxiety is experienced as a negative or bad thing that we want to go away.
 The worse anxiety becomes, the more we want it to go away, and the stronger the obsessive thoughts and compulsive behaviors become.
-This process changes the brain and becomes an automatic neurological pattern we have little control over.

 Panic Reactions